Bylaws of Local Independent Online News Publishers

 The purposes of this Corporation are those stated in the Articles of Incorporation – exclusively charitable, educational or scientific in nature as defined and limited by Section 501( c)(3) of the Internal Revenue Code of 1986 (or the corresponding provisions of any future United States Internal Revenue law).
 The mission of LION is to foster the viability and excellence of locally focused independent online news organizations and cultivate their connections to their communities through education and action.

 Any interested person who meets the requirements for membership as such requirements, may, from time to time, be established by the Board of Directors shall be eligible for membership in the corporation.
 Application for membership shall be made in writing to the corporation and shall be acted upon in accordance with procedures established by the Board of Directors.

 a.
-Publishers - Voting members shall consist of publishers/CEOs of an local independent online news organizations who report news in the general public interest.
+Full Members - Voting members shall consist of publishers, presidents, CEOs, executive directors or management-level designees, owners or partners with a 5 percent or greater ownership interest of local independent digital-focused news sites/organizations.
 These members must also meet any additional requirements for membership as may be imposed by the Board of Directors from time to time.

 a.
 There shall be an annual meeting of the members upon such date, time and place as the Board shall determine.
 During the annual meeting, the results of the election of the board of directors and its officers shall be announced, and other business may be brought before the meeting.

 b.
 Special meetings of the members may be called by the Chair of the Board or upon the written request of twenty (20) percent of the voting members made to the Chair.
 Members shall receive not less than ten (10) days prior written notice of special meetings.
 Notice shall be made in writing, via email or other means, and the notice shall state the purposes of the special meeting.
 Attendance and participation at a meeting without objection to notice shall also constitute a waiver of notice.